tpoisot/DataSharingPaper/DataSharing-MS.md

 and summary statistics instead of full networks), and even more rarely given access to the data during the evaluation process.

+Necessary counter-point: journal-led mandates aren't enough though.
+When compliance with journal stipulations are retrospectively checked, even clinical trials data compliance [@Prayle2012] and GenBank archiving [@Noor2006] of data are not universally adhered to, even in the 'best' journals of highest reputation.
+Journals must take care that data archiving mandates are enforced and not just 'rhetoric'.

  Ecological journals have policies in place

 - Evaluation for funding